B2. Rendering

 Inspector

 .
 Try dragging an existing material onto a GameObject to see how it alters its look.- Differentiate between Lit and Unlit shaders in Unity.
-As prep work, review PBR and URP shaders, focusing on Lit vs. Unlit types, then in Unity browse shader options in a material’s settings without making any changes yet.
+As prep work, review URP shaders, focusing on Lit vs. Unlit types, then in Unity browse shader options in a material’s settings without making any changes yet.

 - Apply textures to materials in Unity.
 Prior to class, find or download texture files (PNG or JPG), import them into your project’s